LibCrowds/docs/docs/projects/new.md

 Once the selections have been made, click **Create**.

-!!! tip "Adding tags"
+!!! tip "Adding filters"

-    Once the project is created you will be taken to the project's tags page.
+    Once the project is created you will be taken to the project filters page where you select filters to make the project easier to find.

 ## Unavailable volumes